michael-mackay/Analyzing-Baseball-s-Droughts/README.md

 ### Deriving Player Batting Value

 In an exercise in analysing MLB play-by-play data, I have derived from scratch a metric to evaluate player batting performance, finding the overall value (in terms of runs value added) that each player provided at the plate in 2017.

+### Optimizing the Cleveland Indians' 2018 Batting Order

+The Cleveland Indians are in a strong position to compete in 2018.
+They are coming off of a very strong 2 year stretch and seem to have good control of the AL Central division.
+However, anything can happen in baseball and it would be smart for the Tribe to look for any edge they can manage.
+This is an analysis of the optimization of Cleveland's 2018 batting lineup, attempting to show one way that the Indians could maximize their run differential.